ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild.md

 In the AWS Console navigate to Elastic Container Registry.
 Create an ECR Public repository by clicking on the Public tab and then using the “Create repository” button on the top right.
 For more details refer to the [getting started guide](https://docs.aws.amazon.com/AmazonECR/latest/public/public-getting-started.html).

 Create a repository named c-hello-world and tagged it for the ARM 64 architecture.
 The new repository should now be visible in the ECR Public Gallery.
+Note the URI of the repository which should be similar to: `public.ecr.aws/m6s3k6o5/c-hello-world`.

 There is no need to push an image yet, CodeBuild will do that automatically.